French Tech Visa for Employees

 You live outside France

-Investors living outside France should apply to the French consular authorities in their usual place of residence.
+Applicants living outside France should apply to the French consular authorities in their usual place of residence.

-Once in France, the residence permit is issued to the investor by the Prefect of their département of residence upon presentation of the long-stay visa and other justifying documents already provided to the Consulate.
+Once in France, the residence permit is issued to the employee by the Prefect of their département of residence upon presentation of the long-stay visa and other justifying documents already provided to the Consulate.

 You are already living in France

 If applicants are already living in France under a different type of residence permit, they will need to apply to the Préfecture in their place of residence for a change of status so as to obtain a ‘Talent Passport – Qualified employee’.

 The procedure should be initiated no earlier than three months before the date of arrival in France.